-British historian Niall Ferguson has observed, with apparent disappointment, that most Americans are not very taken with the idea, much less with the duties, of empire5.
-According to the 9/11 Commission6, only six Americans graduated last year with a degree in Arabic from an American university.
-Not many young Americans are evidently preparing themselves for lifetimes of administering distant lands.
+British historian Niall Ferguson has observed, with apparent disappointment, that most Americans are not very taken with the idea, much less with the duties, of empire.
+According to the 9/11 commission, only six Americans graduated last year with a degree in Arabic from an American university.
+Not many young Americans are evidently preparing themselves for lives of administering distant lands.
 The reality is that the American people are not interested in empire.
-In fact, notwithstanding some of the attitudes on display at last week's Republican Party convention, in polls taken post-Iraq invasion, a majority of Americans even said they supported the United Nations7, the presumed rival of the United States for world leadership, at least, in the fevered minds of some American fundamentalists (Americanists) and defunct senators.
+In fact, notwithstanding some of the attitudes on display at the 2004 Republican party convention, in polls done after the Iraq invasion, a majority of Americans even said they supported the United Nations, the presumed rival of the United States for world leadership, at least in the fevered minds of some American fundamentalists (Americanists) and defunct senators.
 In any case, the imperatives of empire conflict with the myths of Americanism, and the myths trump all.